 TTB provides live didactic and experiential training with outstanding teachers; we specialize in helping people to think broadly and systemically, integrating many useful ideas and practices.
 Learning events are designed to provide intensive learning in formats that attend to work-life balance.
 Our intention is to help participants grown and blossom into their full potential.

 Liz has 30 years of experience doing family, couple and individual therapy in child psychiatric inpatient, residential, home-based and private practice settings.
 She was on the faculty of the Family Institute of Cambridge from 2003 until 2009 when it closed.
 Liz continues to learn and be inspired by many colleagues and mentors from FIC and elsewhere.
-Liz is currently the co-director of the Harvard Couple Conference and a teaching associate for Harvard Medical School providing family therapy training to child psychiatry fellows at Cambridge Health Alliance as a Supervisor in the Couple and Family Therapy Program.
+She is currently the co-director of the Harvard Couple Conference and a teaching associate for Harvard Medical School providing family therapy training to staff at Cambridge Health Alliance as a Supervisor in the Couple and Family Therapy Program.
 She was recently a member of the Executive Committee for Clinicians United, advocating for independent mental health clinicians and their clients in the Commonwealth.
 In 2017, Liz was the appreciative recipient of the award for the Greatest Contribution to Social Work Practice from the Massachusetts Chapter of the National Association of Social Workers.

 She has written two articles on doing intensive home based family therapy.
 Recently she published a short article in the New England Journal For Realtional and Systemic Therapy called Couple Therapy in the Absence of Presence: Translating Presence to the Screen.